tschmidt/dotfiles/README.md

 This project contains files that set up my personal development environment.

-**Warning:** If you want to try these dotfiles, you should fork this repository, review the code within, and remove anything that you don't want or need.
+**Warning:** If you want to try these dotfiles, you should fork this repository, review the code within, and remove anything you don't want or need.
 You **should not** blindly use these files unless you know what they will do.
 Use at your own risk.

 ## Installation